About

 Le Regroupement des pharmacies de médicaments de spécialité du Québec (RPMSQ)

-Ongoing scientific advances have led to many breakthroughs in specialty drugs over the last few years.
-While incredibly promising, these new treatments can be quite complex to manage.
+Ongoing scientific advances have led to many breakthroughs in specialty medicines over the last few years.
+While incredibly promising, these new treatments can be complex to manage.

-This is how specialty drug pharmacies came to be: to address the need for a new pharmacy model adapted to the specific circumstances of patients on a specialty drug and more effective at managing these complex medicines.
+This is how specialty mediation pharmacies came to be: to address the need for a new pharmacy model adapted to the specific circumstances of patients requiring a specialty drug and to address the challenges associated with managing these complex medicines.

-From community to hospital pharmacies, specialty drug pharmacies, or pharmacies located in medical clinics-- every type of pharmacy serves a different purpose.
-The key is to enable patients to choose the pharmacy best suited to their unique needs and circumstances, and ensure they can access the full spectrum of services they require.
+From hospital to neighbourhood pharmacies, be they traditional or specialty medicine pharmacies, to pharmacies located in medical clinics: each type of pharmacy serves different needs and purposes.
+The key is to enable patients to choose the pharmacy best suited to their unique circumstances and to ensure they can access the full spectrum of services they require.

 A unique